inkline/inkline.io/content/docs/forms/validation/schema.md

 ---
-title: Form Validation - Schema
+title: Form Validation - Schema - Inkline
 description:  The validation schema defines the form input fields, groups and how they work together.
 ---